wechuli/sql-for-data-science/t-sql/notes.md

 - Window Functions - Take one or more input values, return a single summarizing value
 - Grouping with GROUP BY - Operate on a window(set) of rows
 - Filtering with HAVING - Return a virtual table that can be used subsequently in a Transact-SQL statement
+## SubQueries

+### Scala subquery
+ Returns single value to outer query.
+Can be used anywhere wingle-valued expression is used

+### Multi-Valued
+Returns multiple values as a single column set to the outer query.
+Used with IN predicate.